lokaimoma/PythonWebScrapper/README.md

 # PythonWebScrapper
 This is a simple flask web API for scrapping E-commerce sites for the prices of items on the web and alerting them when the price they want to buy it has reached.

+The program is not yet yet done, but if you know more about flask and python you can make something about it.

 Project is in initial stage not yet done.

 Mongodb is used as database.